01-edu/public/subjects/tron/tron.en.md

 - the AI can only move to its `left`, `forward` or its `right`.
   *(Moving `backward` is suicide as it would hit its own trail !)*
 - If too much CPU power is required to decide where to go, the AI dies.
-- If two Ais moved to the same spot, both of them die.
+- If two AIs moved to the same spot, both of them die.
 - **The AI has to survive as long as it can.**

 ### The game ends